LiorZ/hdac8_thesis/thesis.rst

 	We have previously used structure-based prediction of binding specificity to successfully identify both known and novel protein farnesyltransferase (FTase) substrate peptides and BH3 peptides to Bcl-2-like proteins.
 The HDAC8 system presents additional challenges to systems we studied previously - the extremely flexible loops in the interface has the ability to move and accomodate different substrates for each conformation, the lack of solved crystals that incorporated a genuine substrate and the acetylated lysine - a post translational modification that was poorly addressed in previous computational studies.
 	In this study, We've applied the FlexPepBind modeling scheme to a series of peptide sequences in order to train a predictor that will have the ability to distinguish between peptides that serve as substrates of HDAC8 and peptides that are doesn't.
 Since FlexPepDock only models the interface between the two , and not the catalytic process, we've assumed that peptides that bind the receptor are necessarily deacetylated and going through the whole catalytic process.

-	We learned a set of parameters that included the amount of sampling and movement, degree of constraints and some other energy terms in the scoring function and compared the resulting predictor to a predictor that was obtained by applying much simpler and less computationally intensive approach - the FlexPepDock minimization scheme.
+	We calibrated a set of parameters that included the amount of sampling and movement, degree of constraints and some other energy terms in the scoring function and compared the resulting predictor to a predictor that was obtained by applying much simpler and less computationally intensive approach - the FlexPepDock minimization scheme.
 The minimization only predictor performed better in the task of separating between binders and non binders in the experimental dataset we used.
 Its ability, in addition to the fact that this scheme is much less computationally intensive, lead us to utilize it to find new potential substrates to HDAC8 in a large database of acetylated proteins.

 Supplementary Material
 =======================